Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Experiments and Results

 \subsection{Relation Extraction}

-When extracting relationships from threat reports, we need to consider every pair of entities and infer the relationship between them.
-However, many pairs of entities may not have any meaningful relationship in the context, even if they may be valid according to the ontology.
-To identify such cases, we add the class \textit{NoRelation} that predicts that there is no relation between the entities under consideration.
-We randomly sample such plausible entities from the annotated documents that do not have any annotated relation.
-We perform an 80:20 split for training and inference.
-Since there may be a relation between entities far apart in the document, we use a larger sequence length of 512.
-Due to GPU memory constraints, we use a mini-batch size of 16 for the large models and 8 for the smaller models.
-We use the optimal learning rate from [1e-5, 5e-5, 1e-6] and train the models for ten epochs using the AdamW optimizer.
+When extracting relationships from threat reports, evaluating each pair of entities and inferring the relationship between them is essential.
+However, many pairs of entities may not have a meaningful relation in the context, even if they are valid according to the ontology.
+To account for such cases, we add the \textit{NoRelation} class that predicts the absence of a relation between the entities under consideration.
+We randomly sample such plausible entities from the annotated CTI reports and use an 80:20 split for training and inference.
+Since the CTI reports may have a relation between entities that are far apart in the reports, we increase the sequence length to 512.
+Due to GPU memory constraints, we use a mini-batch size of 8 for the large and 16 for the small transformer models, respectively.
+We determine the optimal learning rate from [1e-5, 5e-5, 1e-6] and train the models for ten epochs using the AdamW optimizer.

-We show the aggregate result for relation extraction in Table \ref{tab:rel-ext}.
+Table \ref{tab:rel-ext} shows the model performance for the relation extraction task.
 The BERT-based model outperforms the other two models for this task.
-The best result is obtained using the BERT-large model with a 92.62\% average F1-score.
-We show the results for specific classes in Table \ref{tab:rel-cls}.
-We do not include attack patterns for the relation extraction task as they are part of a single relation type (\textit{Malware uses AttackPattern}).
-So, we can infer the relation for attack pattern once we identify the malware under discussion.
-Although \textit{discoveredIn} performed well for the annotated corpus, it was primarily because the reports were cleaned and usually did not contain redundant time information of malware discovery.
-Among other classes, \textit{uses} and \textit{hasAlias} performs much worse.
-Context is challenging with $uses$ as it is usually confused with \textit{targets} since both contain the same type of head-tail entity pairs (e.g., \textsf{Malware} and \textsf{Application}.
-Relationship between two malware (\textit{variantOf} and \textit{hasAlias}) is difficult to detect since they may be expressed at a distant position in report.
-We note that these results are obtained on the manually cleaned test dataset, and the performance drops on more noisy texts.
+The BERT-large model shows the highest performance with a 92.62\% average F1-score.
+Table \ref{tab:rel-cls} shows the results for specific classes.
+Attack patterns are part of a single relation type (\textit{Malware uses AttackPattern}), therefore not included in the relation extraction.
+Consequently, we can infer the relation for the attack pattern once the malware under discussion is identified.
+While \textit{discoveredIn} performs well for the annotated corpus because the reports were cleaned and mostly did not contain redundant time information on malware discovery.
+Among other classes, \textit{uses} and \textit{hasAlias} have the worst performance.
+Context is challenging with $uses$ as it may get confused with \textit{targets} as both contain the same type of head-tail entity pairs (e.g., \textsf{Malware} and \textsf{Application}.
+Relationship between two malware (\textit{variantOf} and \textit{hasAlias}) is challenging to detect since they may be expressed at a distant position in the report.
+It is important to note that these results are obtained from the manually cleaned test dataset, and the performance declines with more noisy texts.